Things to do in Rio de Janeiro

 The Museum of Tomorrow is a project of spanish Santiago Calatrava, it was designed for the Rio 2016 Olympic Games, and this was the last museum to be inaugurated in Rio de Janeiro.
 This museum works with solar energy, and the themes inside discuss about the history and the future of our planet, the climate change and today’s society.

-It’s an interactive experience, the museum of full of screens, special features and sounds.
-The museum runs from Tuesday to Sunday, from 10:00 a.m. to 6:00 p.m. (attention, the last entry is until 5:00 p.m.).
+It’s an interactive experience, the museum is full of screens, special features and sounds.
+The museum runs from Tuesday to Sunday, from 10:00 a.m. to 6:00 p.m. (attention, the last entry is 5:00 p.m.).
 Free entrance on Tuesdays!
 It costs R$ 20.00 whole and R$ 10.00 half.
 A cool tip is to download the application from the museum (it’s free) and very well done.
 Then you already see the exhibitions, confirm information and schedule your trip!

 Museum of Art of Rio (MAR) is an art museum near by Museum of Tomorrow.
 It counts with monthly changing exhibitions including photography, sculptures, art and historical knowledge.
 Rooftop has a terrace where you can visit for free and admire the view of Maua Square and the Guanabara Bay.
 Also free entrance on Tuesdays.
 If you plan to go another day, take a look at the MAR website, because there are several ways to save and even get free, otherwise, it costs R$ 20.00 whole and R$ 10.00 a half.